I can’t believe I’m still talking about this.

 It’s been almost FOUR YEARS since Cheryl Broschard was first recommended to be on the NJ State Council on the Arts (NJSCA).
 EIGHT YEARS since the heart of South Jersey has had representation.
 Cheryl has been endorsed by three State Senators, two Assemblymen, a dozen arts organizations and almost one hundred artists.
 Still nothing.

 A few months ago we were told we needed more than one representative from South Jersey.
-Of course we do, so several people starting approaching me with suggestions.
+Of course we do, so several people started approaching me with suggestions.
 And recently another organization put out a last minute call for résumés because the Governor is ready to finally move on this.
 It seems to be a secret who they are actually recommending.
 Why, you may ask.

 I think whoever gets on the Council needs to be effective, not just from South Jersey.
 We’ve been way too long without representation to have people on the Council who are afraid to rock the boat a little.
 They need to be able to speak up for all the artists and organizations who do a great job in South Jersey, not just a select few.
 They need vision, common sense and honesty.
 They need to be able to listen objectively and act passionately.
 They need to actually understand why the arts of South Jersey are unique instead of trying to fit us into the same mold as North Jersey.
 And they need to leave the bubble sometimes.
 There’s an awful lot of art going on here if you know where to look.